-The USB 3.0 card has more bandwidth than we could possibly hope to make use of and costs surprisingly little next to the idea of purchasing four separate controllers.
+The USB 3.0 card has more bandwidth than we could possibly hope to make use of, not to mention it costs surprisingly little next to the idea of purchasing four separate controllers.

 Upgrade to USB 3.0, they said.
 You’ll get 5Gbit/s, they said.
 Gah, if only that were indeed the case.
 Between the bottlenecks of a PCIe x1 interface and shared controller design, most expansion cards are ill-suited for serious storage needs.
 Thankfully, there is an alternative in sight.
 Today I’ll take a look at the one 4-port USB 3.0 card that doesn’t have either bottleneck, the HighPoint RocketU 1144A.
 One host bus adapter to rule them all?
 Read on to find out…

 Second, you can never have enough USB 3.0 ports.
 This should go without saying.
 More and more hard drives are being released that take advantage of the new platform, and that number will skyrocket once Intel releases chipsets that feature native USB 3.0 come April 2012.
-Of course, as more USB 3.0 devices are added to a system, it becomes ever easier to run out of USB 3.0 bandwidth since there's only 500MBps to pass around.
-Two solid state drives will tear through that easily.
+Of course, as more USB 3.0 devices are added to a system, it becomes even easier to run out of USB 3.0 bandwidth since there is only 500MBps to pass around.
+Two solid-state drives will tear through that easily.

 One of these two devices – Targus USB 3.0 video adapter – recently received a firmware update from the manufacturer and is now playing nicely with the RocketU card, all without me running any updates to the ASMedia drivers or firmware.
 Not only does this invalidate my theory, it invalidates my original conclusion for the review, so please accept my apologies for the confusion I’ve wrongfully caused.
 The remainder of the review has been updated to reflect only my findings that are still current.